smh997/smh997/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=smh997&layout=compact&theme=merko&hide_border=true)

 - 🌱 I’m an Android Developer always eager to learn and work on projects to level up my skills!
-Skilled in Kotlin, Jetpack Compose, and backend development with Django.
+Skilled in Kotlin, Jetpack Compose, backend development with Django, and recently exploring game development with Unity.
 - 👯 I’m looking to collaborate on any Android project!
 - 🔍 I have a background as a computational geometry researcher and am a problem solver, continuously tackling algorithmic challenges.